 44UK country code as

-user_id is required and custom Profile Attributes can also be set by adding more columns to the file with the data and including the attribute name as the column header.
+user_id is required.
+Custom Profile Attributes or system attributes can also be set.
+To do so, add more columns to the file; the attribute name should be the column header.
 Include the attribute values for each user.

 There are a number of reserved field names that map to system attributes.
 These are listed in the Attributes guide.